 How can I view the planning application?

-The easiest way for you to view the plans is to visit our website and search for the planning application using the application reference number S/0559/17/OL.
+The easiest way for you to view the plans is to visit our Planing portal where you will be able to find further information regarding waterbeach planning application.

-If you do not have internet access, you can also view the plans at South Cambridgeshire Council offices between 9 am and 5 pm weekdays.
+If you do not have internet access, you can also view the plans at our office between 9 am and 5 pm weekdays.
 Please look out on parish notice boards for details of how the Parish Council will make the plans available for viewing.

 What are the key documents?